FAQs

 Students in need of an invoice can directly submit a request to The Office of Student Accounts at stuaccts@tcnj.edu.
 In your email request, please include your name, PAWS ID, and the term.

 Yes, financial assistance is offered to matriculated full-time graduate students.
-Please refer to TCNJ’s Office of Financial Aid for more details and/or consult with a representative in their office for assistance at osfa@tcnj.edu.
+Please refer to TCNJ’s Office of Financial Aid for more details, or consult a representative in their office at osfa@tcnj.edu for assistance.

-If the course has not started and it is before the tuition payment date published on your TCNJ Invoice, please go into PAWS and drop the course.
+If the course has not started and the tuition payment date on your TCNJ Invoice is before the course start date, please go into PAWS and drop the course.
 Once you have dropped the course in PAWS, no further action is required.

-If you paid for the course, please inform the Office of Student Accounts at stuaccts@tcnj.edu that you are no longer interested in taking the OSOP course(s) and that you plan on dropping it in PAWS.
+If you paid for the course, please inform the Office of Student Accounts at stuaccts@tcnj.edu that you are no longer interested in taking the OSOP course(s) and that you plan on dropping the course in PAWS.

 CREDIT: To have a credit applied to their account for future tuition, students must contact TCNJ’s Office of Student Accounts at stuaccts@tcnj.edu.

 Tuition is refunded only to students who have set up direct deposit.
-Students wanting a refund MUST set up a direct deposit through PAWS.
+Students who want a refund MUST set up direct deposit through PAWS.
 Please refer to this handout to set up direct deposit or consult a representative in the Office of Student Accounts at stuaccts@tcnj.edu for assistance.

 Student Services FAQs